Skip to content

 self.atom_names.extend(names)

-self.residue_indices.extend([i + 1] * n_atoms)
+self.residue_indices.extend([current_res_global_idx + 1] * n_atoms)

-current_offset += n_atoms
+current_atom_offset += n_atoms

-self.total_atoms = current_offset
+self.total_atoms = current_atom_offset

 def generate_batch(

-self, seed: Optional[int] = None, conformation: str = "alpha", drift: float = 0.0
+self, seed: int | None = None, conformation: str = "alpha", drift: float = 0.0

 ) -> BatchedPeptide:

-"""Generates B structures in parallel.
+"""Generates B structures in parallel using vectorized NeRF kernels.

 Args: